 Patricia McGuire has been President of Trinity since 1989.
 Before coming to Trinity, Ms. McGuire was the Assistant Dean for Development and External Affairs for Georgetown University Law Center, where she was also an adjunct professor of law.
 Earlier, she was project director for Georgetown ‘s D.C.
 Street Law Project.
 She was also a legal affairs commentator for the award-winning CBS children’s newsmagazine “30 Minutes” and the Fox Television program “Panorama” in Washington.

-President McGuire writes and speaks on a wide variety of topics concerning higher education, women and Catholic education, and her articles have appeared in The Wall Street Journal, The Washington Post, The Baltimore Sun, Current Issues in Catholic Higher Education, and a wide variety of other publications.
+President McGuire writes and speaks on a wide variety of topics concerning higher education, women and Catholic education, and her articles have appeared in a wide variety of publications.

 President McGuire Short Bio

 Patricia McGuire has been president of Trinity since 1989.
 Previously, she was the assistant dean for development and external affairs at Georgetown University Law Center where she was also an adjunct professor of law.
 She began her career after law school as the project director for the Street Law clinical program at Georgetown.
-President McGuire serves on a number of boards including the Consortium of Universities, Cafritz Foundation, Community Foundation, College Success Foundation – DC, United Educators and the Ameritas Holding Company.
-She writes and speaks on a wide variety of topics in higher education, women’s issues and Catholic education.
-She holds honorary degrees from several universities, and has received recognition in the Washington Post, Washingtonian magazine, Washington Business Journal and other media outlets.
-In 2007 she was named “Leader of the Years” by the Greater Washington Board of Trade, and in 2012 she received the Henry Paley Award from the National Association of Independent Colleges and Universities.
-She earned her law degree at Georgetown in 1977, and her baccalaureate degree cum laude at Trinity.
+President McGuire serves on a number of boards including the Consortium of Universities, Cafritz Foundation, College Catholic Charities DC, Faith in the Future Foundation and the Ameritas Holding Company.
+Her prior board service includes United Educators, the American Council on Education, the National Association of Independent Colleges and Universities, the Middle States Commission on Higher Education, the Meyer Foundation, the Community Foundation of the National Capital Region, and numerous other organizations.
+In 2019 she received the Visionary Award from the Washington Area Women’s Foundation.
+In 2018 she received the Association of Catholic Colleges Distinguished Service Award.
+In 2016, the TIAA Institute honored President McGuire with the Hesburgh Award for Leadership Excellence.
+In 2015 President McGuire received the Carnegie Award for Academic Leadership from the Carnegie Corporation.
+In 2012 she received the Henry Paley Award from the National Association of Independent Colleges and Universities.
+In 2010 she received the Alexander Meiklejohn Award for Academic Freedom from the American Association of University Professors.
+She holds honorary degrees from several universities including Georgetown, Howard, Chatham, Emmanuel, Saint Michael’s, Liverpool Hope and others.
+In 2007 she was named “Leader of the Years” by the Greater Washington Board of Trade.
+She earned her law degree at Georgetown and her baccalaureate degree cum laude at Trinity.